• Skip to primary navigation

 a white bowl full of bisquick sausage balls

 As if these easy apps weren’t already awesome, they can also be served for breakfast!
 Sausage and biscuits in one bite?!
-Made fresh in the morning or leftovers from last night enjoy with a glass of orange juice and hashbrowns and you’re set to serve breakfast or brunch your whole family will love!
+You can also decide whether to enjoy them plain or served with a dipping sauce.

 a tray full of sausage balls with toothpicks